 Passive EQs do have their uses.
 Although they are inflexible, they can perform reduction (cut or attenuation) tasks reasonably well.
 However, by their very nature, passive EQs, or filters, have to then have the signal boosted to compensate for the cut.
 This, in itself, introduces noise into the signal path, the noise coming from the amp used to boost the signal.

-Because of the limitations of passive EQs, most EQs are built around active filter circuits which use frequency selective components, together with a low noise amplifier.
+Because of the limitations of passive EQs, most EQs are built around active filter circuits that use frequency selective components, together with a low noise amplifier.

 Fixed Frequency EQ

-A peaking EQ is an EQ which boosts a specific band of frequencies.
+A peaking EQ is an EQ that boosts a specific band of frequencies.

 This is the simplest type of active EQ.
 This EQ can shape response in a number of ways: boost/cut low frequencies, boost/cut high frequencies.

 It is also common for the filter slope to be 6 dB per octave.
 This allows for a gentler effect.
 The shape is shelf-like, so the boost or cut is progressive over a range.
 Filters do not have a no-effect at a frequency and then instantly jump and suddenly reappear at the next frequency.
 They have to get there somehow.
 The way, and by how much, they get there is called the gradient or slope.
 In the case of the shelving filter, the most common slope is 6 dB gain change per octave (doubling of the frequency).
 It takes time for the filter to attenuate frequencies, in proportion to the distance from the cut-off point.
 This is the slope.